Joe Schoen

-Joseph Schoen (SHANE) (born July 11, 1979) is an American football executive who is the general manager of the New York Giants, of the National Football League (NFL).
+Joseph Schoen (SHANE) (born July 11, 1979) is an American professional football executive who is the senior vice president and general manager of the New York Giants of the National Football League (NFL).
 Schoen previously served as the assistant general manager for the Buffalo Bills from 2017 to 2021.
 Schoen began his NFL career as a scout for the Carolina Panthers before serving in the scouting department for the Miami Dolphins from 2008 to 2016 and joining the Bills in 2017.

-Early years
+Early life and education

-A native of Elkhart, Indiana, Schoen played college football at DePauw University as a quarterback as a freshman and wide receiver his final three years, serving as a captain during his senior season.
+A native of Elkhart, Indiana, Schoen played college football at DePauw University.
+He played as a quarterback his freshman year, and then, transitioned to wide receiver for his final three years, serving as a captain during his senior season.
 He was also a member of Alpha Tau Omega fraternity.
 He graduated from DePauw University in 2001 with a communications degree.

 Executive career

 Carolina Panthers

 In 2001, Schoen began his career as a scouting assistant for the Carolina Panthers before being hired as an area scout in 2002.